 Whatever decision the child makes, accessing the money inside their Child Trust Fund invested over the years can provide many opportunities for an exciting future.
 They are the owners of the fund and will be able to access this when they turn 18, and since 1st September 2020, children with Child Trust Funds have turned 18.

-At Foresters Financial, we look after 1.5 million children’s savings Plans, and we pride ourselves by helping parents save for their children’s future.
+At Foresters Financial, we look after over 1.2 million children’s savings Plans, and we pride ourselves by helping parents save for their children’s future.

 How does it work?

 Money can be added to a Child Trust Fund by family and friends, and the Government sets an allowance for each year.
 It is a tax-free child savings and investment initiative, just like a Junior ISA.

 As the money saved is going towards the child’s future, nobody can access the money paid into the Plan except the child after their 18th birthday.
 Seeing the excitement on their faces when you tell them about the money that has been saved over the years will be rewarding, knowing that you have helped open a number of opportunities for an exciting journey into their adulthood at age 18.